kaliv0/command-line-file-manager/README.md

 # command-line-file-manager

-Python CLI tool for scanning and organizing local folders and files.
+Python CLI tool for scanning and organizing local directories and files.

 #### Requires Python 3.11+